brigadecore/brigade/README.md

 ## The Brigade 2 Ecosystem

 Brigade 2's all new API lowers the bar to creating all manner of peripherals-- tooling, event gateways, and more.
-Even though we're still in beta, some great integrations already exist!

 ### Gateways